ovh/manager/.ai-doc/10-architecture/react-uapp-blueprint.md

 - Load namespaces from `public/translations/<ns>/Messages_<locale>.json`.
 - Use common translations where possible (see common-translations.md).

-## ODS + MRC Usage Rules
+## MUK Usage Rules
-- Import ODS theme first.
+- Import MUK styles first.
-- Prefer ODS for base UI, MRC for IAM-aware or Manager patterns.
+- Use MUK components for all UI needs - base UI, IAM-aware, and Manager patterns.
-- Use valid ODS props/events (see ods-components.md).
-Avoid unsupported props like `size` on icons if not defined.
+- Use valid MUK props/events (see muk.md).
+MUK provides wrappers for all design system components with Manager-specific enhancements.

 ## Forms & Validation
 - Use React Hook Form + Yup.